 In the current study, the researchers examined reductions in substance use in response to an intensive intervention with people living with HIV.Advertisement

 "A case management intervention model, delivered individually, is likely to result in significant and sustained reductions in substance use among people living with HIV," the authors concluded.

-This article was provided by U.S. Centers for Disease Control and Prevention.
+This article was provided by CDC National Prevention Information Network.
 It is a part of the publication CDC HIV/Hepatitis/STD/TB Prevention News Update.
-Visit the CDC's website to find out more about their activities, publications and services.